Shiny003/Shiny003/README.md

-I know C#, and JS
+I know C#, and JS.
+I swear I can put more I just don't know what
-meegagoogoo